BroadleafCommerce/PresentationLayer/docs/MigrationTL3.md

   - If there was any modifications made then the only change needed is the bean needs to be add to the List bean `blEmailTemplateResolvers`
 - Normal template resolvers
   - By default there was a servlet template resolver set up but that was done in `broadleaf-framework-web` so if there wasn't a template resolver added in any client application context's then there's no change.
-  - If there was any modifications made then the only change needed is to add that template resolver to the correct list of template resolvers which, by default, is `blWebTemplateResolvers` for site templates and `blAdminWebTemplateResolvers` for admin
+  - If there was any modifications made then the only change needed is to add that template resolver to the correct list of template resolvers which, by default, is `blWebTemplateResolvers` for site templates and `blAdminWebTemplateResolvers` for admin.
+As of version 1.1.0-GA of presentation layer it is also supported so that the template resolver just needs to be created as a bean and it'll be added to the `blEmailTemplateResolvers`, `blWebTemplateResolvers`, and `blAdminWebTemplateResolvers`.
+There likely won't be any side affects of including the resolver in all three template engines.

 ##### Migrating template engines
 - Email template engines